jarecoo/practice/notes.md

 - “As we examine our past behavior, it’s sad how often we find this to be the case - that we were not acting consciously or deliberately but instead by forces we did not bother to evaluate.”
 The Daily Stoic, p.100

 ### Cultivate an Internal Locus of Control
+- “‘It isn’t events themselves that disturb people, but only their judgments about them’ - Epictetus, Enchiridon, 5; The samurai swordsman Musashi made a distinction between our ‘perceiving eye’ and our ‘observing eye.’
+The observing eye sees what is.
+The perceiving eye sees what things supposedly mean.
+Which do you think causes the most anguish?”
+The Daily Stoic, p.112
 - Outlook and attitude aren’t just important, they dictate how you experience the world, and they are the only thing you have 100% control over, so choose to be happy first, choose to see the good, choose gratitude instead of guilt, appreciation instead of anxiety, happiness instead of discontentment.
 - Circumstances don’t dictate your happiness, your attitude does.
 - “If a person gave away your body to some passerby, you’d be furious.
 Yet you hand over your mind to anyone who comes along, so they may abuse you, leaving it disturbed and troubled - have you no shame in that?”
 Epictetus, Enchiridion, 28 “Maintain control over your mind and perceptions…, It’s your most prized possession”The Daily Stoic, p.78
 - “There really is no such thing as an objectively good or bad occurrence…Situations require our participation, context, and categorization in order to be ‘bad’ [or good]” - The Daily Stoic, p.64
 - Since you bring meaning to circumstances and occurrences, be deliberate about what meaning you ascribe to them (see: Live Life on Purpose)
 - “The longer I live, the more I realize the impact of attitude on life.
 Attitude, to me, is more important than facts.
 It is more important than the past, than education, than money, than circumstances, than failures, than successes, than what other people think or say or do.
 It is more important than appearance, giftedness or skill.
 It will make or break a company...a church....a home.
 The remarkable thing is we have a choice every day regarding the attitude we will embrace for that day.
 We cannot change our past...we cannot change the fact that people will act in a certain way.
 We cannot change the inevitable.
 The only thing we can do is play on the one string we have, and that is our attitude...I am convinced that life is 10% what happens to me and 90% how I react to it.
 And so it is with you...we are in charge of our attitudes.”
 - “Here’s the secret to being happy.
 Just pretend you are happy and eventually you’ll forget you’re pretending”
 - Working hard and achieving success doesn’t lead to happiness.
 Being happy first leads to success.
 - “Be happy => Great Work => Big Success” The Happiness Equation, p.6
 - Deliberately choose your outlook - This is Water, David Foster Wallace https://vimeo.com/182430268 - Mindfulness
 - Focus on the positive - try to remember the lottery that you’ve already one: you’re alive (most people who’ve lived on earth aren’t), you get to experience life, you have more money than most people in the world, you get to cuddle your kids and your wife, etc.
 - See your life from a measured, but more broad perspective: https://vimeo.com/55073825
 - “Happy people pay attention to the good in others and the things that are going right…interpret other people and events around them in a positive light, and see opportunities and possibilities.
 And they take time to remember and be grateful for the good things in their lives.“
 - “Happy people are committed to making time for and enjoying friends and family.
 They have people they count on and trust.” https://continuum.utah.edu/features/what-happy-people-do/
 - Negative emotions don’t usually lead to positive ones.
-Be optimistic, content, thoughtful, confident, happy, calm, and meditative, assertive, etc. Life is worse when you choose negative emotions: anxiety, paranoia, sadness, or anger (“The wise person will endure that, but won’t choose it — choosing to be at peace, rather than at war” Seneca, Moral Letters, 28.7, The Daily Stoic, p.46)
+Worrying about something won’t lead to peace of mind about it.
+Just be optimistic, content, thoughtful, confident, happy, calm, and meditative, assertive, etc. Life is worse when you choose negative emotions: anxiety, paranoia, sadness, or anger (“The wise person will endure that, but won’t choose it — choosing to be at peace, rather than at war” Seneca, Moral Letters, 28.7, The Daily Stoic, p.46)
 - “Positive emotions that connect you to things larger than yourself boost happiness: awe, gratitude, thanksgiving, wonder at the universe, seeing beauty outside yourself.” https://continuum.utah.edu/features/what-happy-people-do/
 - Appreciate the time you have with your loved ones. https://www.reddit.com/r/Wellthatsucks/comments/7upwj7/damn/dtmjxlf/?sh=e4e4d783&st=JD63KIUB
 - Expect positive outcomes, instead of negative ones
 - Don’t be afraid of things (https://www.reddit.com/r/GetMotivated/comments/7hao7x/text_immediately_do_the_thing_that_scares_you/?st=JARAN660&sh=826b5e04)
 - “Watch your thoughts.
 They become words.
 Watch your words.
 They become deeds.
 Watch your deeds.
 They become habits.
 Watch your habits.
 They become character.
 Character is everything.
 Character becomes your destiny.” - Lao tzu
 - "Desire is not the problem.
 Clinging as a result of craving is.
 Thirst is not a desire or a craving.
 It is a sensation.
 Hunger is not a desire or a craving.
 It is a sensation.
 In any case, you are free to have desires and even pursue them.
 What will cause suffering is by clinging to the things you desire and crave, clinging to things that are not permanent as permanent, clinging to fantasies that do not accord with the way things are, clinging to the past even though it no longer exists, etc” (https://www.reddit.com/r/Buddhism/comments/559nfd/comment/d88qowc?st=ITQK2V7D&sh=0acbad15)
 - "Ceaseless, ardent desire - if not bad in itself - is fraught with potential complications…when we pine for something, when we hope against hope, we set ourselves up for disappointment…That green light that Gatsby strove for can represent seemingly good things too, like love or a noble cause.
 But it can wreck someone all the same.”
 The Daily Stoic, p.61
-- If a person wasn’t wanting something outside of their own {internal locus of} control, why would they be stricken by anxiety?”
+- If a person wasn’t wanting something outside of their own control, why would they be stricken by anxiety?”
 Epictetus, Discourses, 2.13.1
 - Happiness is now.
 You choose to be happy now - “When we chase after happiness as a movement, it’s away from the present moment to another place, to some time other than now.
 And because we move away from the present moment, ironically, we move further away from happiness.
-Because when you think about it, happiness can only exist in this moment, right here, right now….The quickest way, the surest way to find more happiness in our lives, is to focus on the happiness of others.”
+Because when you think about it, happiness can only exist in this moment, right here, right now.”
 Chasing Happiness, Headsapce video, https://my.headspace.com/play/79
 - “Why bother getting mad at causes and forces far bigger than us?…After all, external events are not sentient beings - they cannot respond to our shouts and cries.”
 The Daily Stoic, p.63
 - "...we all die, and our respect for death should always lead us to have an appreciation for life rather than a paranoid existence." - Sam Harris
 - Find the right perspective to view the world from - sometimes its big, sometimes its small, sometimes in between.
 “Nell teaches aspects of parenthood never understood before.
 If she cries or makes a mess or decides to be contrary (and these are relatively rare), it doesn’t bother.
 There is always Chris’s silence to compare it to.” - Robert Pirsig, ZatAoMM